Sparse Cholesky factorization by Kullback-Leibler minimization: Acknowledgements

 \section{Acknowledgements}

+We thank the two anonymous referees for their constructive feedback that helped us to improve the article.
 FS and HO gratefully acknowledge support by the Air Force Office of Scientific Research under award number FA9550-18-1-0271 (Games for Computation and Learning), and the Office of Naval Research under award N00014-18-1-2363 (Toward scalable universal solvers for linear systems).
 MK's research was partially supported by National Science Foundation (NSF) grants DMS--1654083, DMS--1953005, and CCF--1934904.
 The computations in \cref{ssec:BEM} were conducted on the Caltech High-Performance Cluster partially supported by a grant from the Gordon and Betty Moore Foundation.